-As noted, many researchers have suggested that open source software may be viewed by the population as of lesser quality proprietary/closed/commercial software.
+As noted, many researchers have suggested that open source software may be viewed by the population as of lesser quality than proprietary/closed/commercial software.
 The mean pf 2.32 suggests a perceived somewhat lower quality since 2 is equal and 3 is lesser.
-Ouality of Open source software was seen by 42% as lower quality (Table 5) but 47% saw as same quality as Proprietary software.
+Quality of Open source software was seen by 42% as lower quality (Table 5) but 47% saw as same quality as Proprietary software.
 Only 11% saw as better.
 The fact that 47% saw open source software was seen as equal quality suggests that not all view open source software poorly.
 In fact, nearly half see as equal.

-(I)1=Male,2=Female, 3=Other ,(J)1=Male,2=Female, 3=Other Sig.
+(I)1=Male,2=Female, (J)1=Male,2=Female, Sig.
+3=Other 3=Other

-1 2 .000

-3 .001

-2 1 .000

-3 .000

-3 1 .001

-2 .000

-Table 4: Post Hoc Analysis Table 5: Quality Analysis
+Table 4: Post Hoc Analysis